 Our leaders founded Red Stag Fulfillment in 2013 because of a poor-quality experience with existing fulfillment options.
 They are eCommerce entrepreneurs and needed a company that would provide the level of detail and care that their products demanded.
 The vendors were not performing as promised, orders were not shipped quickly, and customers were understandably unhappy.
 Sensing an opportunity and industry need, they formed Red Stag.

 We started with just a few employees who managed operations, stocked shelves, and packed boxes.
-Many team members are still with us, like Sam Hughett, now the Warehouse Manager for our Knoxville Facility.

 Since then, we’ve continued to grow to provide customers with high-quality service and support.
 Not only have we been named a top 3PL, but we offer some of the best guarantees and order accuracy rates in the fulfillment industry.
 While some may think that’s largely due to our technology and processes, the people are the real heart of our success.
 We’re committed to our team members and the communities where we live and work, guiding our expansion efforts.